vanhoefm/fragattacks/research/README.md

 second network card `wlan1`.
 The first command tests if frames are properly injected when using mixed mode while acting as a client, and the second command when using mixed mode while acting as an AP.
-In order to start the test, the client must be able to connect to a network, and the AP waits until a client is connecting before starting the injection tests.
+In order to start the test, the client must be able to connect to a network, and the AP waits until a client is connecting before starting the injection tests (see [Before every usage](#id-before-every-usage) for configuring the connection setup of the client and AP).

 If you also want to test the retransmission behaviour of `wlan0` in mixed mode you can execute: